diem/off-chain-reference/docs/simple_state_machine.md

 * RABORT2: (`ready_for_settlement`, `abort`)
 * (READY as above)

 The sender and receiver of the payment take turns issuing `PaymentCommand` Objects, until the object they create or mutate is in one of the final states, namely SABORT, RABORT1, RABORT2 or READY.
+In the diagram below the Sender or Receiver labels on state transition arcs indicate the originator of the command that triggers the transition.

 ![picture](state_machine_simple.png)